Theme 2017 – “Embracing Dignity & Courage”

 Office (910) 343-1131 24 hour line (910) 232-1687 Fax line (910) 399-6137

-Join us for our upcoming national conference for missing persons and all who work in the arena from advocating, volunteering, investigation, search and rescue and the identification process of those who are lost.
-This event is open to all who support the mission of finding a resolution for families who have suffered a missing loved one and are or have been a victim of crime.
+Join us for our upcoming national conference for missing persons and those who work in the arena from law enforcement, advocates, volunteering, organizations or agency, investigation, search and rescue and the identification process of those who are lost.
+This event is open to all who support the mission of finding a resolution for families who have suffered a missing loved one and are have been a victim of crime.

-Please share this information to anyone in this line of advocacy or missing person work, family of a missing person or homicide victim; see below.
+Please share this information with anyone in the line if missing person work, family of a missing person or homicide victim; see below.
 To contact by email firstname.lastname@example.org

 ◊ Advocacy concerning missing persons, families left behind or homicide victim